There are many reasons to join the church. Here are a few:

 - Reaffirmation of Faith.
 If you were a member of a church at one time but drifted away for some reason, you may join by reaffirming your faith.
 You may also join by reaffirmation of faith if you currently belong to a church that does not transfer memberships (such as the Roman Catholic Church).

-The best way to become a member of Community Reformed Church is by going through our New Member Classes, led by Pastor Kurt and some of the Elders and Deacons.
+The best way to become a member of Community Reformed Church is by going through our New Member Classes, led by Pastor Kurt.
 We offer New Member Classes every few months.
 These classes explore the history of the RCA, the history of Community, some of our basic beliefs, the Standards of the Faith (The Heidelberg Catechism, The Belgic Confessions, The Canons of Dort, and the Belhar Confession), the Core Values of Community Church, the ministries that Community is involved with, what it means to belong to the church, and how you can connect to the church in an area that you are passionate about.
 Our goal is to begin building relationships so that we can know how we can best serve together here at Community.

 We highly recommend the New Member Classes, but for those who are unable to come to these classes, contact the church office and talk to Pastor Kurt about setting up a separate appointment.

-Those who complete the membership classes are automatically qualified for membership.
-Members are welcomed on the first Sunday of even numbered months.
-After you complete the classes, we will arrange the date for you to be publicly received during one of our worship services.
+Those who complete the membership classes are automatically qualified for membership and will be publicly received during one of our worship services.
 During that service, you will be asked to come forward and publicly acknowledge your faith in Christ and your commitment to this church by responding affirmatively to several questions.

 - Membership in the Church is an ongoing process.
 You join only once, but your membership ought to grow and deepen over the years.
 This will happen as you commit yourself to: